LukasB97/ORCA/README.md

 Measurements are level-normalized against the shared 100-10000 Hz range by default.
 This avoids letting bass roll-off, room modes, or high-frequency directivity dominate the level reference.
+All positive frequencies from the REW export are preserved, including values below 20 Hz.
 All supplied measurements must use the same logarithmic frequency grid.
 ORCA evaluates the equalizer at every point of that native measurement grid while optimizing only the GraphicEQ control points that will actually be exported.

 With `verbose=True` (or the CLI's `--verbose` flag), ORCA reports the level-aligned mean absolute deviation from the target and its 95th percentile for both the original and estimated equalized response.
+Diagnostics are written to standard error so standard output remains a valid GraphicEQ definition.
 Level alignment excludes the overall playback-volume change introduced by anchoring the maximum EQ gain at 0 dB while retaining every frequency-dependent error.

 More examples on the usage, are in the examples.py